 For many tasks that you might want to perform on ChemSpider (searches etc), there is no need to have a ChemSpider User account.
-However, if you want to save Results sets, Curate records, add Data or use certain Web services, then you will need to register an account.
+However, if you want to save Results sets, Curate records, add Data or use certain Web services, then you will need to have a ChemSpider account linked to an RSC ID.

 Overview of Roles